GrapesGoober/deprecated-simplic-cpp/README.md

 The details of Simplic language has not yet been finalized besides the syntax.
 Nevertheless, Simplic is intended to be as simple and bare-bone as possible without compromising functionality.
 Simplic would be a functional language, much like C, but with structs, generics, and simple polymorphism.
 It is not intended to be an OOP language.

 ## How It Works
+This section will only give an overview of the inner workings.
+A full complete documentation does not yet exist.

 SimplicCompiler is separated into 3 parts, as follows
 ### Front End
 Takes care of parsing the initial source code, as strings, into a High-Level Intermediate Representation (HIR).
 This HIR will take the form of a Parse Tree (PT), which comes in two flavours: Hollow PT (or HPT), and Complete PT (or CPT).
 Here is the detailed explanation: